 - What do you need to do to provide additional browser security (e.g., implement Extended Validation)?

-- How will you direct users in the event of errors?
+- Where do you want to direct users in the event of errors?

 While Auth0 provides for default information when it comes to error situations, out-of-the-box information can be somewhat cryptic as the context that can only be provided by you is missing.
 Auth0 error page customization guidance can however help mitigate that by allowing you to provide information of a more context-specific nature via your own support organization.

-To provide users with helpful resources if they experience problems you should also configure a friendly name and a suitable logo, as well as the support email and support URL for your organization.
-See Dashboard Tenant Settings for further details.
+To provide helpful resources for users who experience problems, you should also configure a friendly name and a logo, as well as provide the support email address and URL for your organization.
+To learn how, see Dashboard Tenant Settings.

 Universal login and login pages